FD9K/ttrpg-web-application/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Custom Routing Structure
+The `/src/routes` directory generates the web application's structure based upon its own.
+As such, right now, the structure of the web application is as follows:

+/   --- landing page for the app
+/app/:instanceId   --- actual display for the combat/campaign; basically, this serves as the party's collective main screen.
+/compendium   --- references; I don't know that we need this user-facing per se since the Wiki will be the SoT on that front.
+  /abilities
+  /items
+  /skills
+  /spells
+/party
+  /:partyId   --- party management, invite/remove player characters, link to campaign materials, link to campaign application.
+  /   --- create new
+/user
+  /login   --- autentication tools
+  /logout
+  /register
+  /:userId   --- user-specific profile page.
+    /characters   --- list of user's character creations.
+      /:characterID   --- character sheet.